dart-lang/language/working/1661 - unawaited futures/proposal.md

 ### The false positive marker

 To avoid the compile-time error, you can do any number of things within the language (including casting it using `as void`, although that would probably give you an "unnecessary cast" warning instead).
-We introduce a *recommend* way to avoid waiting for the future, by prefixing the expression with the contextually reserved word `unawaited` where you would otherwise write `await` to await the future.
+We introduce a *recommended* way to avoid waiting for the future, by prefixing the expression with the contextually reserved word `unawaited` where you would otherwise write `await` to await the future.
 In short: `unawaited` becomes a reserved word inside asynchronous functions, just like  `await` and  `yield` currently are.
 It can be used in exactly the same places as `await`.

 This keyword is deliberately visible and up-front so that people reading the code are aware that a future is being ignored here.
 A reviewer can easily see that a future is not awaited, and question whether it should be.